eyobodega/Simulate-MMU/README.md

     ./mmu 256 BACKING_STORE.bin addresses.txt

 in which, your executable, i.e.,__mmu__, will be given 3 parameters: 256 as the size of the physical memory, `BACKING_STORE.bin` and `addresses.txt`, which contains the logical input addresses.
 At this phase, your program should create a file called  `output256.csv`, which will be compared against the `correct256.csv`.

-For phase 2, we change the size of the physical memory to 128.
+For phase 2, we change the size of the physical memory to 128 by running:

+    ./mmu 128 BACKING_STORE.bin addresses.txt

  Here, your program should create a file called `output128.csv`.

 __Note__: The grading has been automated using the file `test.sh`, so even having one incorrect line in the `csv` files will result in 0.
 For statistics, you should set the floating point precision to 2.